kxlieannh/cpscripts/README.md

 firewall.sh - Successfully tested/ran script,

-minor issue: be sure to use "sudo apt-get install ufw" before using script
+(Resolved 11/20/24) minor issue: be sure to use "sudo apt-get install ufw" before using script

-I attempted to run the script before installing UFW and it gave me "command not found" errors for each firewall script. -kh
+I changed the script to install ufw at the start of the script.
+There is no longer any current issue with this script. -kh

 password.sh - Partial Success on script running.